-Why Lever Knitting Is Called the Fastest Method in the World—Discover Its Benefits and Basic Steps
+Lever Knitting Is the Fastest Knitting Technique in the World—Discover Its Benefits and Basic Steps

 Knitting is a craft technique that offers a variety of stylized methods for those who have a pair of needles, some yarn, and a willingness to learn.
-Many of us learn to knit with the English method or the German/Continental method as beginners.
-Over time, we may pick up other methods and stitches for knitting.
-Now, bound to become one of your favorites is lever knitting, also known as the Irish cottage style, which has the reputation as being the "fastest knitting in the world."
+As beginners, many of us learn to knit with the English method or the German/Continental method; over time, we may pick up other methods and stitches.
+We'd encourage you to expand your horizons one more time and master lever knitting—also known as the Irish cottage style—which has the reputation of being the fastest knitting method in the world.

 Knitters find that this style helps them to finish their projects in a shorter amount of time and with a reduced risk of carpal pain.
-We spoke with two people skilled in this technique about their experiences with lever knitting, plus asked their best tips for getting started using this style with your own knitting projects.
+We spoke with two people skilled in this technique about their experiences with lever knitting, and asked them to share their best tips for getting started using this style with your own knitting projects.

 The Benefits of Lever Knitting